 Yes, knowing how an individual campaign performed is great and you can use those click and open actions to send targeted follow up messages.
 And that is really cool.

 Being able to report on all the marketing communications of a particular type, seeing how all of your “Product A” messages were received vs “Product B” equally can help you gather information about and analyse what your customers (and prospects) want.
 Informing your product development, sales, and customer service so that you can deliver what they want and retain their business in the future.

-And then you can drill down even deeper, checking out what an individual person has shown interest in to tailor your future interactions with them.
+You can drill down deeper, seeing what an individual person is interested in, to tailor your future interactions with them.
 By tracking the interaction within a CRM system, you’ll be able to see how often they respond to your marketing communications (along with what they’ve clicked on and what emails they’ve opened if you really want to delve the depths).

-Imagine that, you get a list of people who’ve clicked to learn more about a new product your launching.
-Then you check each one out and find one or two where this is the first time they’ve ever interacted with one of your marketing communications.
+Imagine that, you get a list of people who’ve clicked to learn more about a new product you are launching.
+Then you check each one out and find one or two who have never previously interacted with you.
 You can then call or email to learn more about them and why this particular product so sparks their interest.

 Want to take it for a test ride?

 Nothing compares to trying out a piece of kit for yourself.
 Click to sign up for a free trial and see if OpenCRM has the look and feel (as well as the features and functionality) that you're looking for.try it out